Schlitzie: Freaks and later work

 Schlitzie landed his best-known role as an actor in Tod Browning's 1932 horror film Freaks.
 Like The Sideshow, Freaks takes place at a carnival and features a number of genuine sideshow performers, including conjoined twins Daisy and Violet Hilton, "The Living Torso" Prince Randian, and dwarf siblings Harry and Daisy Earles.
 Schlitzie has a scene of (unintelligible) dialogue with actor Wallace Ford.
 Two other "pinheads" also appear in the film.
 When referring to Schlitzie, other actors use feminine pronouns.

 When Freaks premiered in 1932, cinema audiences were scandalized by the appearance of sideshow performers.
 The United Kingdom banned the film for thirty years.
 The film was a financial failure, and Browning, although he went on to make several more films for MGM, retired in 1940.

-Schlitzie appeared in bit roles in various movies and is credited with a role in the 1934 exploitation film Tomorrow's Children as a mentally defective criminal who undergoes forced sterilization.
+Schlitzie appeared in bit roles in various movies and is credited with a role in the 1934 film Tomorrow's Children as a mentally defective criminal who undergoes forced sterilization.

 While Schlitzie was performing with the Tom Mix Circus in 1935, George Surtees, a chimpanzee trainer with a trained-chimpanzee act in the show, adopted him, becoming his legal guardian.
 In 1941, Schlitzie appeared in his final film role as "Princess Bibi", a sideshow attraction, in Meet Boston Blackie.

 Hospitalization

-Under George Surtees' care, Schlitzie continued performing the sideshow circuit; after Surtees' death in 1965, his daughter, who was not in show business, committed Schlitzie to a Los Angeles county hospital.
+Under George Surtees' care, Schlitzie continued performing in the sideshow circuit; after Surtees' death in 1965, his daughter, who was not in show business, committed Schlitzie to a Los Angeles county hospital.

 Schlitzie remained hospitalized for some time until he was recognized by sword swallower Bill "Frenchy" Unks, who happened to be working at the hospital during the off-season.
 According to Unks, Schlitzie seemed to miss the carnival badly, and being away from the public eye had made him very depressed.
 Hospital authorities determined that the best care for Schlitzie would be to make him a ward of Unks' employer, showman Sam Alexander, and return him to the sideshow, where he remained until 1968.